jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#signature_state_sign" name="signature_state_sign"></a> `signature_state_sign(state: signature_state) -> (crypto_errno, array_output)`
-Compute a signature for all the data collected until tht point.
+Compute a signature for all the data collected up to that point.

 The function can be called multiple times for incremental signing.
-May return `$crypto_errno.overflow` is too much data has been processed for the chosen algorithm or if system resources have been exceeded.

 ##### Params
 - <a href="#signature_state_sign.state" name="signature_state_sign.state"></a> `state`: [`signature_state`](#signature_state)